Tips for staying comfortable at work while pregnant

 - Take frequent breaks.
 Sitting for long periods of time can increase the risk of blood clots during pregnancy.
 Get up and walk around for a few minutes every hour.
 If you're drinking lots of water, you should have no trouble getting in those frequent breaks because you'll be walking to and from the bathroom often.

 Being comfortable at work during pregnancy is important.
-Some women must work until the last few weeks before birth and the final trimester tends to be the most uncomfortable but you can ease some discomfort and feel a bit more comfortable throughout your pregnancy journey.
+Some women must work until the last few weeks before birth.
+The final trimester tends to be the most uncomfortable but you can ease some discomfort and feel a bit more comfortable throughout your pregnancy journey.